Skip to content

 SatCom CX Listed by qilin Ransomware Group

-On June 8, 2026, the qilin ransomware group added SatCom CX to its public leak site, confirming that internal files had been exfiltrated from the satellite communications provider during a ransomware attack.
+On June 8, 2026, the qilin ransomware group added SatCom CX to its public leak site, claiming that internal files had been exfiltrated from the satellite communications provider during a ransomware attack.
 The listing affects anyone whose personal or business data was stored in those systems, including customers, partners, and employees whose information may now be publicly available or sold on criminal marketplaces.

 Public reporting indicates that qilin actors gained access to SatCom CX networks, encrypted systems, and then exfiltrated internal files before publishing proof on their leak portal.
 The exact number of individuals impacted remains unknown, but the data exposed includes sensitive internal documents that often contain names, contact details, contracts, and other personally identifiable information.
 No ransom payment deadline has been publicly detailed in the initial listing, though qilin’s standard practice is to pressure victims with escalating data releases.